 When dilating eyedrops are used

-In some people, the dilating or anesthetic
+In some people, the dilating or numbing eyedrops can cause:

-have the test or why the results may not be helpful include:
+You may not be able to have the test, or the results may not be helpful, if:

 What To Think About

-Other eye tests may be done routinely along
+- Other eye tests may be done along with ophthalmoscopy.
+These may include vision testing and tonometry testing for glaucoma.

 Other Works Consulted

-Chang DF (2011).
+- Chang DF (2011).
 Ophthalmologic examinations.
 In P Riordan-Eva, ET Cunningham, eds., Vaughan and Asbury's General Ophthalmology, 18th ed., pp. 27–57.
 New York: McGraw-Hill.

-Kathleen Romito, MD - Family Medicine
+Primary Medical Reviewer Kathleen Romito, MD - Family Medicine

-Christopher J. Rudnisky, MD, MPH, FRCSC - Ophthalmology
+Specialist Medical Reviewer Christopher J. Rudnisky, MD, MPH, FRCSC - Ophthalmology